An ambitious approach to industrial strategy will boost the UK’s global competitiveness

 - Support the Security and Resilience Growth Partnership (SRGP), through ADS’ leading role in the UK Security and Resilience Industry Suppliers Community (RISC), to ensure that the UK security and resilience sector can speak effectively and with one voice directly to Government about the needs and requirements of industry.

-- Shape the new Security Export Strategy, working closely with the Department for International Trade’s Defence and Security Organisation (DIT DSO) and Joint Security and Resilience Centre (JSaRC), to deliver a whole-of-Government approach to security exports and to ensure there is parity between security and defence within DIT DSO.
+- Support the implementation of the forthcoming Security Export Strategy, working closely with the Department for International Trade’s Defence and Security Organisation (DIT DSO) and Joint Security and Resilience Centre (JSaRC), to deliver a whole-of-Government approach to security exports and to ensure that DSO adequately resources its security section.

-- The SGP, UK Space Agency, industry and the government are currently working in tandem towards the creation of a Space Sector Deal to help progress the UKs already thriving space sector.
+- The SGP, UK Space Agency, industry and the government are currently working in tandem towards the creation of a National Space Programme to help progress the UKs already thriving space sector and bring together historic ad-hoc approaches to national investment in space.

 - As part of the Governments modern industrial strategy, they announced at the Farnborough Airshow that Sutherland in Scotland will be home to the first vertical launch site in mainland Europe by 2020.